The CEDRA CorporationTM

 - offset of the annotation from the station ticks.

-- horizontal curve tables for specific
+- horizontal curve tables for pipeline stakeout.

 - vertical alignment data including: